India 5G in 2026: Speed Tests and Coverage Maps

 Coverage: 85-90% of Delhi, 70-75% of Noida/Gurugram

-Delhi has the best 5G coverage in the country, which makes sense given its status as the capital and the sheer density of users.
-Most of Central Delhi, South Delhi, and the major commercial areas in Noida and Gurugram have solid outdoor 5G coverage from both Jio and Airtel.
-Indoor coverage is where things get tricky -- in older buildings with thick walls, the signal often drops back to 4G.
+Delhi's got the best 5G coverage in the country, and that shouldn't shock anyone — it's the capital, it's dense with users, and carriers poured money into it first.
+Most of Central Delhi, South Delhi, and the major commercial pockets in Noida and Gurugram have solid outdoor 5G from both Jio and Airtel.
+Indoors is another story.
+Older buildings with thick walls?
+Signal drops right back to 4G.
+I tested in a government office near ITO and couldn't hold a 5G connection for more than thirty seconds.

 Mumbai